galenwilkerson/Functional-Percolation/README.md

 • Cascades can compute Boolean functions
 • Functional diversity peaks near criticality
 • Information-processing motifs arise spontaneously
-• Persistence and accumulation become dynamically possible
+• Temporally supported responses and biased accumulation become dynamically possible
-• Combinatorial feasibility barriers can be softened
+• Combinatorial feasibility barriers can be reduced

 Together, these results suggest a **general physical mechanism for the emergence of information processing** in many systems — from neural networks to prebiotic chemistry.